Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Empirical Evaluation

-Figure~\ref{fig:taxonomy-examples} (b) presents an example of incorrect input prediction by \omini on the problem \texttt{ {ClassEval\_MetricsCalculator2}}, caused by an incorrect simulation of loop execution.
-If we execute the code with predicted inputs, the real execution iterates the loop three times, producing \texttt{ {(0.33, [0.33])}}.
-In the CoT, the model fails to exit the loop after the third iteration and assumes the predicted inputs produce the expected output after the fourth iteration.
-LLMs can successfully reason about the code logic but fail to correctly reflect the variable types in the response.
-For example, in Figure~\ref{fig:taxonomy-examples} (c), \gemini-1.5-Pro correctly reasons about the conditional statements in \texttt{ {scikit-learn\_\_scikit-learn-25589}} and correctly takes the first branch in its reasoning.
-However, it converts the string input \texttt{ {"1"}} for \texttt{ {drop\_idx}} into the integer value $1$ in its predicted output.
+Figure~\ref{fig:taxonomy-examples}-b presents an incorrect output prediction by \haiku on a real-world problem, due to an incorrect simulation of loop execution.
+The model correctly reasons about the number of iterations of the second \texttt{ {for}} loop, but incorrectly predicts \texttt{ {j}} value in the first iteration.
+This mistake propagates to the state of \texttt{ {J}} and the model consequently raises an \texttt{ {ExtraneousFactors exception}} in the execution simulation.
+LLMs may also successfully reason about variable values, but not types.
+In the real-world examples of Figure~\ref{fig:taxonomy-examples}-c, \cwm-Pretrain correctly reasons about the conditional statements and takes the first branch in its reasoning.
+However, it converts the string input \texttt{ {"0"}} of \texttt{ {drop\_idx}} into the integer value $0$ in its predicted output.
+Although the predicted value is correct, the type is not, resulting in a test failure by our pipeline, and is considered an incorrect prediction.